Hero

 301-01-001

-Florian Knoll - Friedrich-Alexander-University Erlangen-Nürnberg (FAU), Erlangen, Germany
+Florian Knoll - Friedrich-Alexander University Erlangen-Nuremberg, Erlangen, Germany

-Shanshan Wang - Paul C. Lauterbur Research Center for Biomedical Imaging, Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, Shenzhen, China
+Shanshan Wang - Chinese Academy of Sciences, Beijing, China

 Invited Talk Uncertainty Analysis